sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 <img src="sobel-perforated-l1-10000-0.6.png" width=500/>

+This image is _kind of_ on the right track, in that we can clearly see some of the edges in the original image (just shifted and stretched to be almost useless).
-Via a casual design space exploration, this was the closest to correct we could find with any loop perforation at all.
+Remarkably, the above image was the closest to correct we could find with any loop perforation at all via a casual design space exploration.
-But, this is clearly **not** an acceptable result for edge detection!
+However, this is clearly **not** an acceptable result for edge detection!

 Ultimately, this example illustrates that finding the right error metric might be both difficult and counterintuitive—to get a better image that gained any speedup, we had to select a higher error rate, just for a different metric.

 [paper]: https://dl.acm.org/citation.cfm?id=2025133

-### Tests and benchmarks
+### Tests and Benchmarks

 We implemented three small test programs:
 1. `sum-to-n`: Sums all numbers between 1 and n.